Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 • Endoscopy.
 Your provider may order an endoscopy to view your small intestine.

-Risk Factors for Celiac Disease
+Are There Any Risk Factors For Celiac Disease

 Certain factors can increase the risk that someone will develop celiac disease.
 These risk factors include: